QuinnCiccoretti/stacksonstacks/README.md

 and sees that we specify typescript, and then invokes the typescript compiler on the src file, and bundles it into `dist/`.
 The `dist/bundle.js` file is the only thing included in `example/index.html`.
 Webpack does all the work
-- Note that updating the dependencies doesn't really work automatically yet, idk why
+- Note that dependencies are currently all local.